munificent/game-programming-patterns/book/flyweight.markdown

 * A few textures painted onto that skin
 * A skeleton of vertices used to animate that mesh
 * The soldier's location on the battlefield
-* The positions of all of the joints in their skeleton: their current pose.
+* Their current pose -- the positions of all of the joints in their skeleton
 * Maybe some other tuning parameters like a scale or tint to add some visual variety to the army.